anishst/Learn/CloudComputing/AWS/aws_notes.md

 ### AMI - Amazon Machine Image
  - EC2 is based off AMI; similiar to docker image
  - OS + setup of software pre-installed
+ - Amazon Machine Images (AMIs) can be used to quickly launch replacement instances when there is a failure
+ - You must use an AMI from the same region as that of the EC2 instance.
+The region of the AMI has no bearing on the performance of the EC2 instance
  - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html
  - use AMI TO pre-install software > faster boot
     - AMI is region based